garyaiki/Scala-Algorithms/README.md

  ```
  class IndexMinPQ[A: ClassTag](nMax: Int)(implicit ord: Ordering[A]) extends IndexPriorityQueue[A](nMax) {
   ```
 Immutable variables are preferred to mutable.
 Mutable class variables, declared as `.var`, are usually turned into `.val` or made private or protected.
-Public getter methods, usually, return `List`, which is recursive, rather than `Iterator`, which is imperative
+Public methods that return a collection, usually, return `List`, which is recursive, rather than `Iterator`, which is imperative

 ## Scala and SBT setup